Goodenia lanata: Description

 Goodenia lanata is a low-lying to prostrate perennial herb with stems 30–50 cm long and covered with soft, silvery-grey hairs.
 The leaves at the base of the plant are egg-shaped with the narrower end towards the base, toothed or lyrate, 10–80 mm long and 5–20 mm wide, the leaves on the stems similar but smaller.
 The flowers are arranged in racemes up to 200 mm long on peduncles 20–60 mm long with leaf-like bracts and linear bracteoles 3–5 mm long, the individual flowers on pedicels 1–4 mm long.
 The sepals are narrow oblong, 5–6 mm long, the corolla yellow, 10–15 mm long.
 The lower lobes of the corolla are 5–6 mm long with wings about 2 mm wide.
 Flowering mainly occurs from September to March and the fruit is an oval to cylindrical capsule 6–7 mm long.

 Taxonomy

 The species was first formally described in 1810 by botanist Robert Brown in Prodromus Florae Novae Hollandiae.
 The specific epithet (lanata) means "covered with tangled hairs".

-Doistribution and habitat
+Distribution and habitat

 Trailing goodenia grows in heath, grassy woodland and open forest.
 It occurs mainly in southern Victoria and is widespread in Tasmania.

+Cultural significance

+Goodenia lanata is the emblem of the Field Naturalists' Club of Ballarat.